oatlog/oatlog/doc/planning_report/main.typ

 == Query planning

-If generic join is used, a query plan is a permutation of variables and an ordering of the constraints when picking the variables @optimaljoin.
+If generic join @optimaljoin is used, a query plan is a permutation of variables and an ordering of the constraints when picking the variables.
 With some cost estimate of a query plan, exhaustive search might work only for up to 5-10 variables.
 Additionally, minimizing the number of indexes globally requires optimizing join order globally which causes a combinatorial explosion.
 Therefore, some heuristics are needed.
 One option is to create many locally good query plans for each rule and then pick a set of query plans that minimize the total number of indexes.